Focused ion beam

 Need a FIB-TEM or FIB-SEM analysis?

-At Measurlabs, we offer high-quality laboratory services that make use of focused ion beam technology.
-Check out our cross-sectional HR-TEM imaging with FIB sample preparation or cross-section SEM with FIB.
-You can also contact our electron microscopy experts through the form below or at info@measurlabs.com to discuss your analysis needs in more detail.
+Measurlabs offers high-quality laboratory services that make use of focused ion beam technology.
+Do not hesitate to contact our electron microscopy experts using the form below to discuss your analysis needs.

 Suitable sample matrices